kawine/blog/_posts/2020-02-14-contextual.markdown

 But just *how contextual* are these contextualized representations?

 Consider the word 'mouse'.
 It has multiple word senses, one referring to a rodent and another to a device.
 Does BERT effectively create one representation of 'mouse' per word sense?
 Or does BERT create infinitely many representations of 'mouse', each highly specific to its context?
-Does the level of context-specificity differ across layers of BERT?
 <p align="center">
 	<img src="{{ site.url }}/blog/assets/contextual/contextual_mouse_transparent_1.png" style="width: 46%">
 	&nbsp; vs. &nbsp;